rjkviegas/ryans-receipts/README.md

 As the coffee shop owner
 So I can offer customers item specific discounts
-I want item specific discounts to be appliable
+I want item specific discounts to be applicable

 As the coffee shop owner
-So I can offer discount when customers spend over a certain amount I want total specific discounts to be appliable
+So I can offer discount when customers spend over a certain amount I want total specific discounts to be applicable
 ```